danielhejnar/articles/Capturing near-Earth asteroids.md

 ![](https://cdn.mathpix.com/cropped/2023_03_14_96efc8ccf1b31a407693g-5.jpg?height=547&width=665&top_left_y=1807&top_left_x=944)
 _Fig.
 6. time of interception vs. acceleration $a$._

-The jump in $\phi$ can be explained by studying the acceleration versus time of interception plot which also contains a discontinuity at the same acceleration magnitude.
-The discontinuity exists due to the eccentricity in the orbit of the asteroid and is the point where the asteroid has to make an entire additional revolution around the Earth before intercepting the Earth's orbit again.
+The jump in $\phi$ can be explained by studying the acceleration versus time of the interception plot, which also contains a discontinuity at the same acceleration magnitude.
+The discontinuity exists due to the eccentricity in the orbit of the asteroid.
+It is the point where the asteroid has to make an entire additional revolution around the Earth before intercepting the Earth's orbit again.

-The phase angle is calculated as a function of acceleration for each of the asteroids and the minimum phase angle is determined.
+The phase angle is calculated as a function of acceleration for each asteroid, and the minimum phase angle is determined.
 Once the asteroid has rendezvoused with the Earth, stage 2 of the capture is initiated.
 After entering the Earth's sphere of influence, the asteroid's velocity needs to be adjusted in order to create a stable orbit around the Earth.
 If the asteroid is to continue traveling at its rendezvous velocity, it would most likely not be captured by the Earth.
 Instead, the asteroid would simply be slingshot back into a different heliocentric orbit.

 Two approaches for transforming the asteroid's heliocentric orbit into a captured geocentric orbit (i.e., stage 2) are considered.
 Firstly, an impulsive force could be applied at a critical moment causing the transformation in the orbit.
 A second approach is to use low thrust applied by a continuous acceleration, as in stage 1.